Save Time & Money Evicting Your Tenants

 The occupants may be tenants in a residential unit, commercial businesses, or even squatters.
 Furthermore, there are two primary types of evictions, “at-fault” and “no-fault” evictions.
 Evictions necessary due to the tenant’s actions are called “at-fault” evictions and may include: nonpayment of rent, breach in covenant, illegal activity, nuisance, waste, refusal to allow lawful entry, or refusal to sign a new lease on similar terms.
 “No-fault” evictions arise out of the owner’s intent and are no fault of the tenant.
 For instance, the owner may wish to move into the dwelling, remodel or demolish the unit, take the property off the rental market, or the courts may issue an order requiring the tenant to leave.

-Due to the natural variety in eviction cases, there are consequently a number of notices and court forms which must be served or filed in agreement with each unique eviction case.
+Due to the natural variety in unlawful detainer cases, there are consequently a number of notices and court forms which must be served or filed in agreement with each unique eviction case.

-For instance, an eviction begins when the proper eviction notice is posted to the property.
-There are several types of eviction notices including but not limited to the 3 Day Notice to Pay Rent or Quit, 30 Day Notice, and 60 Day Notice.
-Using an incorrect notice may delay your case at best and cancel the entire case at worst – resulting in wasted time and money.
-On top of which, eviction laws are not static; laws governing evictions in California have changed over the years.
+For instance, an unlawful detainer begins when the proper eviction notice is posted to the property.
+There are several types of eviction notices including but not limited to the 3 Day Notice to Pay Rent or Quit, 30 Day Notice to Quit, and 60 Day Notice to Quit.
+Using an incorrect notice to quit may delay your case at best and cancel the entire case at worst – resulting in wasted time and money.
+On top of which, eviction laws are not static; laws governing unlawful detainers in California have changed over the years.
 This complexity could easily lead to confusion and errors in the eviction process resulting in unnecessary losses to the property owner.
 Thankfully there is a better way…

-For over 30 years our staff has helped landlords successfully evict their tenants.
+For over 30 years our staff has helped landlords successfully evict their tenants in unlawful detainer cases.
 Our goal at Eviction Force is to empower property owners.
-We will work with you to ensure that you confidently understand your unique eviction case – all while keeping you updated on the case’s progress every step of the way.
+We will work with you to ensure that you confidently understand your unique eviction case – all while keeping you updated on your unlawful detainer’s progress every step of the way.
 Leave out the guesswork and let us take care of your entire eviction from beginning to end.

 Our Service Includes